echasnovski/nvim/README.md

 - **Tools for finding stuff**:
     - [ripgrep](https://github.com/BurntSushi/ripgrep#installation)

+- **Spelling dictionaries**:
+    - Create '~/.nvim/spell' directory.
+    - Put there English,Russian dictionaries (download from ftp://ftp.vim.org/pub/vim/runtime/spell/).

 - **Clipboard support**.
 One of 'xsel' (preferred) or 'xclip'.

+- **Language Servers**.
+These should be handled manually.
+For a list of needed LSP providers look at settings for 'nvim-lspconfig'.

 - **Pre-commit hooks** (not strictly necessary but "good to have").
 This repository uses pre-commit hooks to verify integrity of code.
 Preferred way of setting this up:
     - Install `pre-commit`.
 Preferred way is to use [pipx](https://github.com/pypa/pipx) with `pipx install pre-commit`.
 There also [other options](https://pre-commit.com/#install).